When it comes to choosing a broadband package, there is a whole range of criteria to consider, including speed, cost and

 Not all broadband is created equal.
-With an array of superfast fibre and standard broadband packages to choose from, there's a lot to get to grips with when you're looking for a product that will meet your needs.
+With an array of superfast fibre and standard broadband packages to choose from, there's a lot to get to grips with when you're looking for a broadband deal that will meet your needs.

 To help you make the very best buying decision, we've matched broadband products and providers to the kinds of web users we think they most suit.

 If you're just starting out and don't know yet what you'll use the internet for, it's a good idea to choose an ADSL broadband package.
 This way, you'll avoid paying for super fast speeds that you may not need if all you're doing is checking e-mails or watching the odd YouTube clip.

 Starting out small and working your way up is a better bet for beginners than buying too much: If at a later date you find you need a faster, more expensive broadband product, providers will happily allow you to upgrade mid-contract.
 Downgrading from an expensive product to a cheaper one generally isn't permitted, however.

 If you enjoy downloading HD movies or if you make extensive use of TV streaming services like Netflix or Amazon Prime Video, you're classified as a heavy user, so it's important to make sure whatever broadband package you sign up for has unlimited downloads.
 Nearly all packages these days do, but it's a good idea to make sure.